yargs/yargs/docs/api.md

   })
   .preChecksMiddleware([getLogin]).argv;
 ```

-The difference between the `preChecksMiddleware` and `middleware` is this middle ware runs before required fields are checked (in addition to valid values within options and commands).
-This gives a program the opportunity to populate options, commands and other settings before the validation checks are done.
-A common use case for the preChecksMiddleware is if there is a required parameter or option that can be inferred by the context (e.g., the current path, or maybe a git directory the shell is currently in, or perhaps from previous executions).

 The `preChecksMiddleware` is only available globally and not on a per-command basis.
 The `preChecksMiddleware` also runs prior to any `middleware` callbacks.